swisspedhealth/swisspedhealth.github.io/information_machine_learning.md

 ## Machine Learning at SwissPedHealth

-At SwissPedHealth, machine learning is a critical component of our research and clinical operations.
+At SwissPedHealth, and in the Lighthouse project in particular, machine learning is a critical component of our research and clinical operations.
 We use machine learning algorithms to analyze a wide range of data, from genetic information to routine clinical data gathered daily in clinics.

 ## Machine Learning and Genomics